IceQ1337/SteamBanChecker/README.md

 ### View Statistics
 Type `/stats` to get global and personal statistics (total users, banned users and percentage).

-### Taking Profile Screenshots ( NON-FUNCTIONAL AT THE MOMENT )
-**This only applies to displayed bans like VAC and Game Bans.**
-- If `takeScreenshot` is enabled, a profile screenshot will be taken after ban detection.
-- If both `sendScreenshot` and `saveScreenshot` are disabled, no screenshot will be taken.
-- If `sendScreenshot` is enabled, the screenshot will be sent via Telegram Bot.
-- If `saveScreenshot` is enabled, the screenshot will be saved, otherwise it gets deleted.

 ## Retrieve your Telegram Chat ID
 In order to retrieve your unique Telegram Chat ID, do as follows: